gnosischain/documentation/docs/Technical-Guides/account-abstraction/safe.md

 ---

-# Building Account Abstraction with Safe
+# Building AA with Safe
 [Safe](https://docs.safe.global/) provides a variety of Account Abstraction stacks for developers to integrate and build Account Abstraction on top of Safe.

 [Safe ](https://docs.safe.global/learn/safe-core) suites: